patelk83/qrReader/README.md

 # qrReader

-This project read QR code and redirect to link.
+This project read QR code, redirect to link and save QR code link into file.